MRedulla24/odin-recipes/README.md

 This is a website that showcases different recipes and instructions on how to make them.

-Part of The Odin Project
+Part of The Odin Project (Foundations Course)